codealphago/headless-gl/README.md

 `headless-gl` on the other hand just implements WebGL.
 It is built on top of [ANGLE](https://bugs.chromium.org/p/angleproject/issues/list) and passes the full Khronos ARB conformance suite, which means it works exactly the same on all supported systems.
 This makes it a great choice for running on a server or in a command line tool.
 You can use it to run tests, generate images or perform GPGPU computations using shaders.

+### Why use this thing instead of `headless-gl`?

+[headless-gl](https://github.com/stackgl/headless-gl) doesn't support float buffers (which dramatically improve the performance of deeplearnjs) or async buffer retrieval (which allows node to keep processing while the GPU is working in the background).
+It's also built using a very old version of `angle`.

 ### Why use this thing instead of [electron](http://electron.atom.io/)?

 Electron is fantastic if you are writing a desktop application or if you need a full DOM implementation.
 On the other hand, because it is a larger dependency electron is more difficult to set up and configure in a server-side/CI environment. `headless-gl` is more modular in the sense that it just implements WebGL and nothing else.
 As a result creating a `headless-gl` context takes just a few milliseconds on most systems, while spawning a full electron instance can take upwards of 15-30 seconds.
 If you are using WebGL in a command line interface or need to execute WebGL in a service, `headless-gl` might be a more efficient and simpler choice.